Schmidt & Schmidt offers the legalization of documents from Taiwan.

 For educational documents issued in Taiwan, such as school reports, university degree certificates, transcripts of records, enrollment certificates, and other school or university certificates, to be recognized and valid abroad, they must undergo an authentication process through legalization.

-Educational certificates from Taiwan must bear the attestation from the Ministry of Foreign Affairs.
-This is sometimes referred to as attestation, a process that ensures document's genuineness to the receiving institution or nation.
-For Taiwanian documents, this typically means undergoing multiple attestations from various governmental departments, both within Taiwan and in the foreign nation where the document will be used.
+Educational certificates from Taiwan must bear the attestation from the Ministry of Foreign Affairs or a Notary Public.
+This is sometimes referred to as attestation, a process that ensures a document's genuineness to the receiving institution or nation.
+For Taiwan documents, this typically means undergoing multiple attestations from various governmental departments, both within Taiwan and in the foreign nation where the document will be used.

 Such an approach ensures that educational documents possess the necessary legal authority, allowing them to be recognized and used across various countries.
 While these are general procedures, the exact requirements may vary, so it is advisable to confirm the specific steps with the relevant authorities.

-Consular legalization of foreign documents for use in Taiwan
+Consular legalization of Taiwan documents for use abroad